What Happened to Bar Ends on Mountain Bikes: A Look at the Evolution of Handlebar Designs

 One of the main advancements that made bar ends less necessary was the development of ergonomic grips.
 These grips were designed to provide better comfort and control, which eliminated the need for bar ends.
 Additionally, modern mountain bike handlebars are wider and provide a more natural hand placement, which again reduces the need for additional support.
 As these technologies advanced, bar ends became less popular and eventually phased out of use in the mountain bike community.

-You may also like: Are Canyon Mountain Bikes Any Good?
-Expert Review and Analysis
+You may also like: Are Aluminum Mountain Bikes Good?
+A Comprehensive Guide to Help You Decide

 The Pros and Cons of Bar Ends: Comparing Performance with Modern Handlebar Designs